zeinirfansyah/zeinirfansyah/README.md

   </a>
     </h2>
 </div>
-###

 <p align="left">I'm Zein Irfansyah, a software engineer hailing from Indonesia.
 My passions lie at the intersection of code and art, and I'm always up for exploring creative ways to bridge this gap.</p>
-<p align="left">If you find anything I've built interesting, feel free to leave a star on the repository ⭐.
-You can also connect with me on my socials (listed below) to chat and explore the creative space together!</p>
+<p align="left">If you find anything I've built interesting, feel free to leave a ⭐Star on the repository.
+You can also connect with me on my socials (at details section) to chat and explore the creative space together!</p>

-###

 <h4 align="left">PRIMARY</h4>
 <div align="left">